-- 3.18 As an employer and a service provider, the DDSB has legal obligations and responsibilities under the Code to provide services and employment free from discrimination.
-Under this policy, all DDSB employees have (or bear) a duty to meet or contribute to these obligations. - 3.143.19 As "Duty Bearers", all employees shall, as appropriate to their role and within the scope of their authority and influence, contribute to and support safe, welcoming, equitable, respectful, accessible and inclusive environments in the DDSB free from Human Rights Code-related discrimination, racism, oppression, harassment and harm.
-Duty Bearers shall: As "Duty Bearers," employees must: - a) Promote and protect human rights and provide DDSB community members with information about their rights and responsibilities;

-- b) Identify, prevent and address human rights barriers and discriminatory structures in learning and/or working environments, teaching and in allearning, services, and operational, corporate and employment related procedures, practices, teaching and learning, plans, initiatives and decision making; - Respond to and address human rights barriers, issues and accommodation requests under the Human Rights Code for DDSB community members; - d) Learn about this policy and related procedures to apply human rights, antidiscrimination and anti-racism principles in their jobs/roles, decision-making and interactions with DDSB community members; and - e) Correct and address human rights issues, incidents and complaints.

-3.153.20 Further, To meet these responsibilities, employees as Duty Bearers shallmust:
+- 3.18 As an employer and a service provider, the DDSB has legal obligations(or bears) additional duties and responsibilities underto comply with the Code to provide services and employment free from discrimination.
+Under this policy, all DDSB employees have (or bear) a dutyrelated legislation and to meet or contribute to these obligations. - 3.193.17 As "Duty Bearers", all employees shall, as appropriate to their role and within the scope of their authority and influence, contribute to and support safe, welcoming, equitable, respectful, accessible and inclusive environments in the DDSB.
+As "Duty Bearers," employees commitments set out in this policy.
+The DDSB must: - a) Promote and protect human rights and provide DDSB community members with information about their rights and responsibilities; - b) Identify, prevent and address human rights barriers and discriminatory structures in learning and/or working environments, teaching and learning, services, and operational, corporate and employment related policies, procedures, practices, plans, initiatives and decision making; - c) Respond to and address human rights barriers, issues and accommodation requests under the Code for DDSB community members; - d) Learn about this policy and related procedures to apply human rights, antidiscrimination and anti-racism principles in their jobs/roles, decision-making and interactions with DDSB community members; and - e) Correct and address human rights issues, incidents and complaints. - 3.20 To meet these responsibilities, employees as Duty Bearers must: 3.18 The Director of Education shall implement and oversee an accountability framework through appropriate procedures to further outline individual and shared system/organizational roles, responsibilities and requirements to support compliance with this policy and to build an organizational culture of human rights.
+The Director carrying out these duties as to implementation and support is foundational to each employee meeting their own duties under this policy to: